burnedikt/dotfiles/README.md

 ### macOS

-To take the quick route, just run `. ./install.sh` to get everything setup.
+To take the quick route, just run `./install.sh` to get everything setup.

 ### Windows

-On Windows, fire up an elevated Powershell (run as admin), cd to the dotfiles folder and execute the `install.ps1` powershell script, by executing `. .\install.ps1`.
-After the pre-requisites (babun / cygwin) have been installed, open up babun - the windows-shell - and cd into the dotfiles folder.
-Here, just run `. ./install.sh` as before.
+On Windows, fire up an elevated Powershell (run as admin), cd to the dotfiles folder and execute the `install.ps1` powershell script, by executing `.\install.ps1`.
+After the pre-requisites (git-bash, ...) have been installed, open up git-bash and cd into the dotfiles folder.
+Here, just run `./install.sh` as before.

 ### Manual Labor